-Note: We strongly recommend that you do NOT use a 9V alkaline battery with your Proton.
+Note: We strongly recommend that you do NOT use a 9V alkaline battery with your Quantum, unless you connect it shortly before launch and do not reuse it.
 Most 9V alkaline batteries are only good for 100 mAH, so you may get less than 60 minutes of use out of one.
 We realize that they ARE easy to get and they ARE convenient because you don't have to mess with charging them, but having an expensive rocket lawn-dart into the ground because of a weak battery is not something we like to see.

-If you are using stranded wire, you may want to tin just the very end of the wires to prevent them from fraying; a loose strand of wire can short out the battery, which can cause a fire if you're using LiPo batteries, so check your connections carefully to make sure that there are no shorts.
+Loosen the screws on the BATT side of the screw terminal block, and connect your battery connector to it.
+Tighten the screws firmly.
+If you are using stranded wire, you may want to tin just the very end of the wire to prevent it from fraying; a loose strand of wire can short out the battery, which can cause a fire if you're using LiPo batteries, so check your connections carefully to make sure that there are no shorts.